PurpleTree HR logo

 How is redundancy pay calculated in Ireland?

-Can an employee on maternity leave be made redundant in Ireland?
+Can an employee on maternity leave be made redundant?

-Yes, but only in the most exceptional circumstances and with extreme care.
-Selecting an employee for redundancy because they are on maternity leave constitutes automatically unfair dismissal.
-If a genuine redundancy arises while an employee is on maternity leave, she has a statutory right of first refusal over any suitable alternative role that exists.
-This is a legally complex area, and our guide to redundancy edge cases covers it in detail.
-You should take specialist HR and legal advice before proceeding.
+Only in genuinely exceptional circumstances.
+Selecting someone because of maternity leave is automatically unfair dismissal.
+If a genuine redundancy arises, she has a right of first refusal over any suitable alternative role.
+See our redundancy edge cases guide.
+Take specialist advice before proceeding.

 Does an employee have to accept redundancy?

-No. An employee can dispute that the redundancy is genuine or that the selection process was fair by bringing a claim to the WRC within six months of the date of dismissal (extendable to 12 months in exceptional circumstances).
-If the WRC upholds the claim, it can award reinstatement, re-engagement, or financial compensation of up to two years’ remuneration.
+No. They can dispute the decision at the WRC within six months (extendable to 12 in exceptional cases).
+The WRC can award reinstatement, re-engagement, or compensation of up to two years’ pay.

-Yes, and it is often good practice to do so.
-A voluntary redundancy scheme can reduce the need for compulsory selection and is generally less contentious.
-However, offering voluntary redundancy does not remove your obligation to follow fair procedures, and you are not obliged to accept every volunteer if doing so would leave you without essential skills.
+Yes, and it is often good practice.
+Voluntary redundancy reduces the need for compulsory selection.
+However, you are not obliged to accept every volunteer if doing so would leave gaps in the skills you need.

-Where an employer is genuinely unable to pay statutory redundancy, typically in an insolvency situation, the employee may apply to the Department of Social Protection’s Insolvency Payments Scheme to recover their entitlements.
-This does not remove the employer’s legal obligation; it is a safety net for the employee.
-Employers facing financial difficulty should seek urgent legal and insolvency advice.
+In insolvency situations, the employee may apply to the Department of Social Protection’s Insolvency Payments Scheme.
+This does not remove the employer’s legal obligation.
+Seek urgent legal and insolvency advice.

-Is there a difference between redundancy and dismissal for performance?
+Is redundancy the same as dismissal for performance?

-Yes.
-They are legally distinct processes governed by different frameworks.
-Redundancy relates to the role ceasing to exist; dismissal for performance or conduct relates to the employee’s individual behaviour or capability and must follow a proper disciplinary procedure.
-Using one to disguise the other is a common pitfall that the WRC identifies quickly, particularly where a similar role is advertised shortly after a purported redundancy.
+No. They are legally distinct.
+Redundancy relates to the role ceasing to exist; performance dismissal relates to the individual and must follow a disciplinary procedure.
+Using one to disguise the other is a common pitfall the WRC identifies quickly.

 How Purpletree HR Can Help

-The redundancy process in Ireland is procedurally exacting, and the consequences of getting it wrong, including WRC claims, reputational damage, and financial awards against your business, are very real.
-Purpletree HR’s barrister-led team provides end-to-end redundancy support for Irish employers, from assessing whether a genuine redundancy situation exists right through to issuing the final documentation.
+The redundancy process in Ireland is procedurally exacting, and the consequences of getting it wrong are very real.
+Purpletree HR provides end-to-end redundancy support, from assessing whether a genuine situation exists through to issuing final documentation.

-Whether you are managing a single redundancy or a collective process across multiple sites, our employment advice service is built around protecting your business at every step.
-Our strategic HR consulting team can also advise on workforce restructuring where broader organisational changes are involved, and our HR resource reallocation service is designed specifically for businesses navigating significant structural change.
+Whether you are managing a single redundancy or a collective process, our employment advice service protects your business at every step.
+Our strategic HR consulting team advises on workforce restructuring, and our HR resource reallocation service is built for businesses navigating significant structural change.

-If you are not yet sure where your exposure lies, start with our free WRC compliance checklist.
-It takes less than five minutes and will immediately highlight any procedural gaps in your current HR practices.
-For immediate guidance, our HR Essentials package gives smaller employers access to expert advice without the cost of a full retainer.
+Not sure where your exposure lies?
+Start with our free WRC compliance checklist.
+For immediate guidance, our HR Essentials package gives smaller employers access to expert advice without a full retainer.

 Get in touch with the Purpletree team today.
 We are based in Dublin and Longford and advise employers right across Ireland.